Ethiopia government declares unilateral truce to allow aid into Tigray

 "The government of Ethiopia hopes that this truce will substantially improve the humanitarian situation on the ground and pave the way for the resolution of the conflict in northern Ethiopia without further bloodshed," the government said in a statement.

-The United Nations has said more than 90 percent of the 5.5 million Tigrayans need food aid.
+The United Nations has said more than 90% of the 5.5 million Tigrayans need food aid.

+U.N.
+Secretary-General Antonio Guterres "hopes that this truce will translate into an effective cessation of hostilities, respected by all parties in this conflict, to allow for effective humanitarian access for all who need it," a U.N. spokesperson said.

-The 16-month-old conflict has pitted Tigray's rulers - the Tigray People's Liberation Front - against the central government led by Prime Minister Abiy Ahmed.
+The 16-month-old conflict has pitted Tigray's rulers - the Tigray People's Liberation Front (TPLF) - against the central government led by Prime Minister Abiy Ahmed.

-The United States State Department welcomed the news and said it strongly supported Ethiopia's commitment to work with humanitarian organisations "to expedite the unimpeded delivery of assistance to all those in need."
+The U.S. State Department welcomed the news and said it strongly supported Ethiopia's commitment to work with humanitarian organisations "to expedite the unimpeded delivery of assistance to all those in need."

 A spokesman for the Tigrayan forces did not respond to a request for comment on the announcement, which follows a visit by the U.S. Special Envoy for the Horn of Africa, David Satterfield, to the capital Addis Ababa this week.